 Article 56.
 Emergency Task Force

 In the event of a high impact disaster (natural or complex emergency) and in case of need for filling humanitarian gaps, the Authority shall proactively activate an internal Task Force for strengthening the Humanitarian Organizations’ response capacities.
-The Emergency Task Force Policy, Standard Operating Procedures and related Delegation of Authorities issued by the Authority shall govern the Task Force.
+The Emergency Task Force shall be governed by internal documents issued by the Authority.

 Section 11- Awareness and Public Social Activities